-West Berkshire Council has prepared a Minerals and Waste Local Plan that it intends to submit for independent examination (proposed submission version).
+West Berkshire Council has prepared a Minerals and Waste Local Plan that it intends to has been submitted for independent examination (proposed submission version).

 This report constitutes the Strategic Environmental Assessment (SEA) and Sustainability Appraisal (SA) for the Minerals and Waste Local Plan.